DerrickDDInAI/sound-anomaly-detection/README.md

 └───core                    :directory contains all the core scripts of the program │   │   __init__.py
 │   │
-│   └───assets              :contains the datasets and images
+│   └───assets              :contains the sound datasets and images │       ├───images
+│       └───sounds
 ```

 ### Roadmap